-The Vehicle Replacement Fund accounts for the resources used to manage the purchase of vehicles for the District's fleet.
+The Capital Projects Fund accounts for the resources used to manage the purchase of vehicles for the District's fleet as well as other capital items.
 Funding is provided by transfers from the General Fund.

-Additionally, the District reports the Firefighters' Pension Fund as a Fiduciary Fund.
+Additionally, the District reports the Firefighters' Pension Fund as a fiduciary component unit to account for the activities of the Firefighters' Pension Fund.